-Orange Park officials announced that its red-light safety cameras will begin taking photos of red-light runners at designated intersections beginning on 12:00 A.M.
-March 15th.
+Orange Park officials announced that its red-light safety cameras will begin taking photos of red-light runners at designated intersections beginning in 2013.
 Red-light Safety Cameras will capture still images and video of red-light running violations.
-During a 30-day warning period, a warning notice will be issued to the vehicle’s registered owner.
-There will be no fine for this warning notice.
-At the completion of the warning period in April, citations with a $158 fine will be issued.
+Citations with a $158 fine will be issued.

 A comprehensive evaluation was conducted to determine where red-light running commonly occurs and where red-light safety cameras are most likely to improve road safety.
 The red-light safety camera program aims to protect drivers, passengers, cyclists and pedestrians from injuries or crashes caused by red-light runners.